adamko-dev/dokkatoo/README.md

 }
 ```

-The plugin can be then be applied to any Gradle project.
+The Dokkatoo plugin can be then be applied to any Gradle project.

 ```kts
 // build.gradle.kts